gdalle/DifferentiationInterface.jl/README.md

 Goals for future releases:

-- implement backend-specific cache objects
+- optimize performance for each backend
 - define user-facing functions to test and benchmark backends against each other